Gadzhovski/TRACE-Forensic-Toolkit/README.md

 - **Integrated File Search and Viewer**: The file search functionality is not yet connected to the "Viewer Tab," which displays HEX, text, application-specific views, metadata, and other details.
 This integration needs to be implemented.
 - **Cross-Platform Image Mounting**: Image mounting currently works only on Windows using the Arsenal Image Mounter executable.
 The aim is to make this feature work across all platforms without relying on external executables.
 - **File Carving and Viewer Integration**: The file carving functionality is not yet connected to the "Viewer Tab," where users can view HEX, text, application-specific views, and metadata.
 Additionally, the current file carving process does not distinguish between deleted and non-deleted files; it will "carve" all files of the selected type from the disk image.
-- **Color Issues in Dark Mode**: The software currently has some color display issues on Linux and macOS systems when using dark mode.
+- **Color Issues in Dark Mode**: The software currently has some colour display issues on Linux and macOS systems when using dark mode.
 Certain UI elements may not be clearly visible or may appear incorrectly.

 ## Testing & Feedback 🧪

 - **Tested Formats**: The tool has primarily been tested with `dd` and `E01` files.
 While these formats are well-supported, additional testing with other formats, such as `Ex01`, `Lx01`, `s01`, and others, is needed.
 - **Call for Samples**: If you have disk images in formats that are less tested (`Ex01`, `Lx01`, `s01`, etc.), your contributions would be greatly appreciated to help improve the tool's compatibility and robustness.
-- **Feedback Welcome**: Please report any issues or unexpected behavior to help improve the tool.
+- **Feedback Welcome**: Please report any issues or unexpected behaviour to help improve the tool.
 Contributions and testing feedback are encouraged and welcomed.

 ## Contributing 🤝